Cryogenic vacuum insulation

 Zyga, L. “Scientists Create Material More Insulating than the Vacuum.”
 Phys.org.

 The addition of multi-layer insulation (MLI) reduces radiation heat transfer as well.
 This creates Vacuum Super Insulation for even greater thermal performance.
-Just like all Insulon products, Vacuum Super Insulation with proprietary MLI can perform in high-temperature environments up to 1000°C.
+Just like all Insulon products, Vacuum Super Insulation with proprietary MLI can perform in high-temperature environments up to 815°C or higher, depending on the product.

 In addition to high-temperature capabilities, Insulon advanced vacuum insulation offers an ultra-thin profile, long-term reliability, and low maintenance performance.